 Final course evaluations provide feedback to all instructors from their students.
 Instructors are notified before the surveys are administered.
-Generally, the final course evaluations are made available to students one week prior to the end of the term and remain open for nine days after the course has ended.
+Generally, the final course evaluations are made available to students one week prior to the end of the term and remain open for twenty-eight days after the course has ended.

 Student grades will be suppressed during the final course evaluations.
 Once students complete their evaluations, they will gain access to their grades.
-If a student elects not to complete the evaluation, he/she will not have access to his/her grade in SIS until the tenth day after the course has ended.
+If a student elects not to complete the evaluation, he/she will not have access to his/her grade in SIS until the twenty-ninth day after the course has ended.